-Kettering Town play their football in the Southern League Premier Division Central and earned a fourth-place finish last season.
+Kettering Town plays their football in the Southern League Premier Division Central and earned a fourth-place finish last season.
 The Poppies target improvement and lead the way after nine matches played, winning eight and losing one in that period.
 It has been a fantastic start and confidence is sky high in the camp going into this FA Cup match.
-They may be on the road, but with a points cushion in the league they can concentrate on causing an upset here.
+They may be on the road, but with a points cushion in the league, they can concentrate on causing an upset here.

 Marcus Law is a highly experienced manager at this level of football and there will be nothing that surprises him going to Aldershot.
-He’ll know his team are underdogs, but will ensure everyone in the away dressing room is well aware this is a one-off match where league form, reputation and history count for nothing.
+He’ll know his team are underdogs but will ensure everyone in the away dressing room is well aware this is a one-off match where league form, reputation and history count for nothing.
 The FA Cup is littered with unlikely heroes and there’s no reason why Kettering can’t go and create a story of their own.

 Stick with Home Comforts

-The local side are expected to win and should be backed in your weekend FA Cup accumulators 1/2 (William Hill).
+The local side is expected to win and should be backed in your weekend FA Cup accumulators 1/2 (William Hill).
 Those with a bit more faith in Kettering can try their luck on both teams finding the net during this one and, again, that should do a job in multiples 3/4 (888sport).
 If you’re after a bigger price, why not combine the two and go both teams to score in an Aldershot win 23/10 (888sport).
 That’s a super single.

 Harrogate Town – Wrexham

-This looks to be pick of the round for us with an all National League meeting between high-flying duo Harrowgate and Wrexham for a place in the next round.
+This looks to be the pick of the round for us with an all National League meeting between high-flying duo Harrowgate and Wrexham for a place in the next round.
 One side will continue their dream of earning big money, the other dumped out and left to concentrate on their league campaign, following the rest of the FA Cup adventure at home.

 The Dragons on Fire

-Wrexham are two places above their opponents in the league table at the time of writing with one more point on the board.
+Wrexham is two places above their opponents in the league table at the time of writing with one more point on the board.
 They completed the hat-trick when beating Barnet, Havant & Waterlooville and Dagenham & Redbridge, a run of form that lifted them to second, cranking up the pressure on free-spending leaders Salford.
 There’s a title race on in that division that football fans should keep an eye on.